 What is it Like to Be on Reality TV?

-Um, so… I was on reality TV this weekend.
+Um, so… I was on a reality TV show about wedding dress shopping.
 And our wedding was, too.
-It was really fun! :) Here are answers to frequent questions.
+It was really fun!
+Here are answers to frequent questions.

 Q: WHAT?
 Which reality TV show?

 A: The show is “I Found the Gown” on TLC, and we are in Season 1, Episode 6: “Bargain Hunting Brides.”
 (You can watch it there on TLC by logging into your cable provider, or on Amazon at this affiliate link for $2… or just read the summary here).

 There are three brides featured in the episode and I’m the third, so if you want to get right to our drama, fast forward right past the halfway point.
 You’ll seem me soon walking into the store in a blue dress.